 Socks are very tall and could get hot

-These knee length compression socks are almost pure nylon with 5% spandex to aid in stretching.Read more
+These knee-length compression socks for women are almost pure nylon with 5% spandex to aid in stretching.Read more

 You can wear these during activity, on recovery days, or just as general daily socks.
 The tops are cuffed so they will stay all the way up to your knees with no bunching or moving.
 The socks are thin enough to fit inside any of your shoes, and the material is tight and compressive without leaving red marks on your skin.